Social Security Disability for Traumatic Brain Injury

 Traumatic Brain Injuries encompass a wide range of injuries to the brain, and these injuries often have huge health ramifications that can impact all areas of your life even though the side effects of traumatic brain injuries don’t always present themselves immediately.

+There are many conditions that qualify for disability benefits.
 In order to evaluate your claim, the Social Security Administration will utilize the Disability Evaluation Under Social Security, a comprehensive list of medical conditions that is commonly referred to as the Blue Book.
 The SSA will compare your diagnosis to the guidelines in the Blue Book to determine whether your condition warrants disability benefits.

 Traumatic brain injuries are found in section 11.18 and are characterized by either an extreme or marked limitation in physical functions, lasting at least three months following the injury.
 To meet the criteria, you must ensure that the medical documentation you submit outlines your limitations.